SAT-R/sa2/README.md

 **Dev container**

 If you use `vscode` then consider using the provided [Dev Container](https://code.visualstudio.com/docs/remote/containers) which skips the requirement for any setup.
+This requires docker is installed on your system.
+Once running skip to ..

 **Install build requirements** *(without dev container)*

 On Linux systems
 ```
-sudo apt install binutils-arm-none-eabi gcc-arm-none-eabi libpng-dev
+sudo apt install binutils-arm-none-eabi gcc-arm-none-eabi libpng-dev xorg-dev
 ```

 On MacOS and Windows install [**devkitARM**](http://devkitpro.org/wiki/Getting_Started/devkitARM)

-**Install `agbcc` into the repo**
+**Install `agbcc` into the repo** *(without dev container)*

 Clone the [agbcc](https://github.com/pret/agbcc) repo into another folder